Recognition of same-sex unions in Bulgaria: Recognition of marriages performed abroad

 On 5 June 2018, the European Court of Justice ruled in favour of a Romanian-American same-sex couple seeking recognition of their marriage in Romania, so that the American partner could reside in the country.
 The court held in Coman and Others v General Inspectorate for Immigration and Ministry of the Interior that European Union (EU) member states must uphold the freedom of movement and residency rights of same-sex spouses, provided that one partner is an EU citizen.
 While EU member states may choose whether to legalise same-sex marriage, they cannot restrict the right of residence for EU citizens and their spouses.
 The ECJ also clarified that the term "spouse" is gender-neutral and does not necessarily refer to someone of the opposite sex.
+On 22 November 2025, the European Court of Justice expanded on this ruling, holding in Jakub Cupriak-Trojan and Mateusz Trojan v Wojewoda Mazowiecki, a Polish case, that all member states of the European Union must recognise same-sex marriages validly performed within the European Union.
+The case involved a dual Polish-German couple who had married in Germany but sought recognition of their marriage in Poland.
+Bulgaria is therefore legally obliged to comply with the ruling, though legal experts noted that the decision "[would] necessitate updates to administrative procedures and civil status registers" to align with EU law.
+If the government refuses to process marriage licenses from same-sex couples, those couples can challenge the decision in Bulgarian courts, which are bound to apply EU law.
+The ruling had an immediate legal effect in Bulgaria, with media outlets reporting that "authorities must recognize same-sex marriages performed abroad as full marriages".
+Cupriak-Trojan and Trojan does not compel Bulgaria to change its domestic laws to legalise same-sex marriage, but it does require that the country accept the legal status of couples married elsewhere in the European Union.

 On 29 June 2018, a court in Sofia granted residency rights to a same-sex couple—a French-Australian lesbian couple who had married in France in 2016 and were denied residency in Bulgaria in 2017 when they attempted to renew their residency status, which had previously been granted under an EU mobility directive.
 In January 2019, Bulgarian immigration officials appealed the decision.
 On 25 July 2019, the Supreme Administrative Court upheld the lower court's ruling.
 The couple's lawyer, Denitsa Lyubenova, said the move could be "an important first step toward the legalization of same-sex marriage in Bulgaria".